These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Hibiscus arnottianus

 The Hawaiian White Hibiscus is an evergreen shrub with an open and airy yet compact growth habit.
-It blooms almost continuously with pinwheel-shaped, slightly fragrant flowers complete with a pink or red protruding staminal column.
+These pinwheel-shaped flowers bloom throughout the year.
+Their flowers have a slight fragrance and are completed with a pink or red protruding staminal column.

 3. Jasmine